Coat of arms of the London Borough of Barking and Dagenham

-The coat of arms of the London Borough of Barking and Dagenham is the official coat of arms of the London Borough of Barking and Dagenham, granted on 1 September 1965.
+The coat of arms of the London Borough of Barking and Dagenham was granted on 1 September 1965 to the council of the borough.
+The council is the local authority for Barking and Dagenham, Greater London, England.

+The coat of arms is based on those of Barking Borough Council and Dagenham Borough Council, the predecessors of the current local authority.
+The various elements represent the borough; the crest, for example, includes the surviving tower of Barking Abbey.

+Design

 The patron saints of the church of Dagenham are Saint Peter and Saint Paul, and their symbols of keys and sword respectively can be seen in the shield's upper field.
 The borough is situated on the north bank of the River Thames and the shield has representation of water, a fishing boat (a so-called Barking Well Smack, which was invented in the 18th century) and a cogwheel to represent the river's importance to the borough, its fishing industry and its industry in general.
 The crossed crosiers and the lily in the fourth field stand for the former Abbey of Barking (founded 666 and dissolved in 1539), the crosiers were also present in the arms of the former Borough of Barking and the lily in the arms of the former Borough of Dagenham.

 The arms displays the Curfew tower of Barking Abbey in its crest, this is taken from the old arms of the former Municipal Borough of Barking, granted in 1931.
 The tower is set before a rising sun, a symbol for progress, which was present in the arms of the former Borough of Dagenham, granted in 1936.
 The supporters are similar to those of the former Borough of Barking: the lions standing for the Cecil and Monteagle families while the torches represent the main industries from the time of the grant of the old arms, which were gas and electricity.
 To the 1931 supporters have been added collars for heraldic differencing.
 The collars are coloured black and red, the principal colours of the arms of Barking and Dagenham respectively.